oyve/signalk-barometer-trend/README.md

 Install the plugin through the SignalK plugin interface.\
 After installation you may want to 'Activate' it through the SignalK Plugin Config interface.

-The plugin will output two new SignalK values:
+The plugin will output several new SignalK values, such as:
 ```
-'environment.outside.pressure.trend'
-'environment.outside.pressure.trend.text'
+'environment.outside.pressure.trend.tendency'
+'environment.outside.pressure.trend.severity'
+'environment.outside.pressure.prediction.quadrant'
 ```

-From the `environment.outside.pressure.trend` value you could for example setup an alarm (using another plugin) if the trend is changing fast, possibly indicating foul weather.
+Based on the severity value you could set an alarm, i.e. with the [Simple Notification](https://github.com/sbender9/signalk-simple-notifications)-plugin (see table below).

 PS: It might take a couple of minutes before the plugin show any data, as it need to collect pressure readings to calculate a trend.
 The plugin is setup to read the pressure every 1 minute.
 Pressure readings older than three hours will be discarded.

+## More details

+For more details please visit [github.com/oyve/barometer-trend](github.com/oyve/barometer-trend) library.

 ## A real world example
 This is actual data while developing the plugin.
 A tropical wave, OT-48, was moving through the Caribbean creating local heavy rainfall and stormy wind in Guadeloupe.